-Gloucester Cathedral provided the spectacular setting as graduates from Hartpury’s Equine, Animal and Land, Sport and Veterinary Nursing were honoured for the successful completion of their degree programmes.
+Gloucester Cathedral provided the spectacular setting as the sun shone on graduates from Hartpury’s Equine, Animal and Land, Sport and Veterinary Nursing degree programmes on Friday, November 14th.

 “I would also like to thank all of our prize sponsors, who make it possible for us to reward those students who have truly excelled in their studies.”